Data investigation

 Is Zepbound the same as Mounjaro?

 Yes — they are the same drug.
 Both contain tirzepatide, are manufactured by Eli Lilly, and are weekly subcutaneous injection pens.
-The only differences [4, 5]:
+The only differences [4, 5] (also covered in our deeper Mounjaro vs Zepbound complete comparison):

 • FDA indication.
 Zepbound is approved for chronic weight management and obstructive sleep apnea in adults with obesity.
 Mounjaro is approved for type 2 diabetes.
 Same molecule, two labels.